wevm/viem/site/docs/glossary/terms.md

 A Chain refers to a specific blockchain network or protocol that maintains a decentralized, distributed ledger of transactions and other data.
 Each Chain has its own rules, consensus mechanism, and native cryptocurrency (if any).

-Examples of Chains include: Ethereum Mainnet, Polygon, Optimism, Avalanche, Binance Smart Chain, etc.
+Examples of Chains include: Ethereum Mainnet, Polygon PoS, Optimism, Avalanche, Binance Smart Chain, etc.

 ## EIP-1559 Transaction